 Number of MSER regions in

-object checks the variation of the region area size between different
+The MSER object checks the variation of the region area size between

-intensity thresholds.
-The variation must be less than the value of
+different intensity thresholds.
+The variation must be less than the value of the

 At a high level, MSER can be explained, by thinking of the intensity profile of an image representing a series of buckets.
 Imagine the tops of the buckets flush with the ground, and a hose turned on at one of the buckets.
 As the water fills into the bucket, it overflows and the next bucket starts filling up.
 Smaller regions of water join and become bigger bodies of water, and finally the whole area gets filled.
 As water is filling up into a bucket, it is checked against the MSER stability criterion.
 Regions appear, grow and merge at different intensity thresholds.